 Q: You’ve worked with so many people across climbing and land management.
 How many folks would you estimate you’ve connected with on these topics?

 A: Oh boy…it’s probably in the tens of thousands, maybe more.
-From my time as a field instructor with Rocky Mountain Field Institute leading volunteers at Shelf Road and Garden of the Gods, to now as Education & Stewardship Director at Access Fund overseeing our Conservation Team and Climber Stewards, I’ve had the chance to speak with everyone from new climbers to federal land managers, and each connection matters.
+From my time as a field instructor with Rocky Mountain Field Institute leading volunteers at Shelf Road and Garden of the Gods, to traveling the country on the Conservation Team working in over 50 climbing areas with thousands of volunteers with my best friend Annabelle McClure, to now as Education & Stewardship Director at Access Fund overseeing our Conservation Team and Climber Stewards, I’ve had the chance to speak with everyone from new climbers to federal land managers, and each connection matters.

 Q: Are there moments that stand out—when you saw someone’s perspective shift in real time?